zalgonoise/research/ddd/secrets-store.md

 1. A **SQLite database** to serve as a relational database for the users and secrets / shares metadata.
 2. A **Bolt database** to serve as a key-value store, holding the sensitive information for the user's secrets, the user's private encryption key and any other type of sensitive information.

-Please note below the SQLite tables structure for this project:
+Please note below how do the entities and model above translate to an RDB table structure, for this project:

 #### `users` table